Environmental Science BSc

 - Putting Physical and Environmental Geographies into Practice

 The ability to design, conduct, analyse and present meaningful findings from fieldwork is an essential part of degree-level Physical Geography and Environmental Science, and enhances employability.
 This module addresses the philosophical background to, and the process of designing and conducting fieldwork.
-The module introduces the principles of research design and provides practical experience of international fieldwork to facilitate immersive learning and engagement with earth surface processes.
+The module introduces the principles of research design and provides practical experience of fieldwork to facilitate immersive learning and engagement with earth surface processes.
 The module is delivered through lectures, small-group teaching, and a residential fieldclass.
 Assessments provide ongoing feedback linked to the experience of designing, conducting and reflecting upon the research journey, culminating in dissertation proposal.20 credits

 - Environmental Pollution and Quality

 This module aims to introduce the students to the origins, pathways and consequences of pollutants in the environment, their control and remediation.
 Pollutants are released into the environment through anthropogenic activities that include domestic, leisure and industrial practices.
 These pollutants are potentially harmful to the ecosystem and human health.
 Therefore, an understanding of the physical, chemical and biological processes involved during the contamination of water and soil is essential to protect the environment.
 This module provides an introduction on how to assess and quantify pollutants by using laboratory techniques for the determination of contamination in water and soil.20 credits